jmablog/markdown-cv/index.md

 title: James Adams CV
 ---
 # James Adams
-I'm a driven and detail-oriented data professional, with a background in operations and management in sport.
-With a further background in therapy, biomechanics, statistical analysis and teaching, I'm always looking to challenge myself while putting my skills to good use.
+I'm a driven and detail-oriented data professional, with a background in operations and management.
+With skills and experience in data  driven insights, coaching, therapy, biomechanics, and statistical analysis, I'm always looking to challenge myself while putting my skills to good use.

 <div id="webaddress">
 <a id="address">London, UK &nbsp;&nbsp;&nbsp; </a>